hoan3504/macOS-Simple-KVM/README.md

 # macOS-Simple-KVM
+  ## What could be learned from this " macOS-Simple-KVM " are added to folder " extras " by hoan3504
 Documentation to set up a simple macOS VM in QEMU, accelerated by KVM.

 By [@FoxletFox](https://twitter.com/foxletfox), and the help of many others.
 Find this useful?
 You can donate [on Coinbase](https://commerce.coinbase.com/checkout/96dc5777-0abf-437d-a9b5-a78ae2c4c227) or [Paypal!](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QFXXKKAB2B9MA&item_name=macOS-Simple-KVM).